Develop greater self-acceptance, authenticity, and empathy.

 There will be an information meeting on May 3rd.
 We'll start the 12-week curriculum on May 10th.

 Josh has been offering Nonviolent Communication practice groups, classes, and workshops in Eugene since 2017.
-He is also beginning to offer individual sessions for people wanting empathy for themselves or support in practicing NVC skills.
+In 2021, he has also hosted practice groups online.

 Josh first read 'Nonviolent Communication: A Language of Life' in 2005.
 Three years later, he attended an International Intensive Training in New Mexico with Marshall Rosenberg and CNVC Trainers Rodger Sorrows and John Kinyon.
 Josh has also participated in classes and workshops with several other CNVC Trainers, including Jesse Wiens Chu, Catherine Cadden, LaShelle Lowe-Charde, Robert Gonzales, and Sandra Amiry.